Oat Flour Chocolate Chip Cookies

 These oat flour cookies are soft, chewy and so easy to make.
-They’re naturally gluten free, filled with chocolate chunks and can be made refined sugar free.
+They’re naturally gluten free, filled with chocolate chunks or chips and can be made refined sugar free.
 The perfect recipe to satisfy your sweet tooth!

 Chocolate chip cookies are slowly becoming an Eat With Clarity specialty.
 We have probably over a dozen different recipes on the blog already, all so delicious in their own right.